Patrick Vieira

-Patrick Vieira (born 23 June 1976) is a French professional football manager and former player.
-Widely considered as one of the greatest midfielders of his generation, Vieira began his playing career at Cannes, where several standout performances garnered him a move to Serie A club Milan.
+Patrick Paul Vieira ([patʁik vjɛʁa]; born 23 June 1976) is a professional football manager and former player who was most recently the head coach of Serie A club Genoa.
+Widely regarded as among the best players of his generation and one of the greatest midfielders of all time, he was named in the FIFA 100 of the greatest living footballers in 2004.

+Vieira began his playing career at Cannes, where several standout performances garnered him a move to Serie A club AC Milan.
 In 1996, he relocated to England to join fellow countryman Arsène Wenger at Arsenal for a fee of £3.5 million.
 During his nine-year stint in the Premier League, Vieira established himself as a dominating box-to-box midfielder, noted for his aggressive and highly competitive style of play, an attitude that also helped him excel as captain of the club from 2002 until his departure in 2005.
 He helped Arsenal achieve a sustained period of success during his time at the club, where he lifted four FA Cups and three league titles, including one unbeaten.
 He was named in the Premier League PFA Team of the Year for six consecutive years from 1999 to 2004.

-He then returned to Italy, playing for Juventus, but quickly departed after the club was relegated as punishment for its part in the Calciopoli scandal.
-He then signed for Inter Milan, where he consecutively won four league titles, before featuring for Manchester City, where he won another FA Cup before retiring in 2011.
+He returned to Italy, playing for Juventus, but quickly departed after the club was relegated as punishment for its part in the Calciopoli scandal.
+He then signed for Inter Milan, where he consecutively won four league titles, before featuring for Manchester City, where he won another FA Cup, before retiring in 2011.

-Vieira featured at senior level for much of his international career, representing France over a period of 12 years, where he also spent some part as captain.
+Vieira featured at senior level for much of his international career, representing France over a period of twelve years, where he also spent some time as captain.
 He played in the final in his nation's victorious campaign at the 1998 FIFA World Cup, and featured heavily as the team also won UEFA Euro 2000.
 He also appeared for France at the 2002 World Cup, Euro 2004, in the side that finished runners-up in the 2006 World Cup, and at Euro 2008, before retiring from international competition in 2010, having made 107 appearances for the side.

-Following retirement, Vieira transitioned into coaching, and took charge of the academy at Manchester City in 2013.
+Following retirement, Vieira transitioned into coaching and took charge of the academy at Manchester City in 2013.
 He departed two years later to become manager of Major League Soccer club New York City FC.
-He subsequently managed French Ligue 1 club Nice between 2018 and 2020, and Premier League side Crystal Palace between 2021 and 2023.
+He subsequently managed Ligue 1 club Nice between 2018 and 2020, Premier League side Crystal Palace between 2021 and 2023, and Ligue 1 club Strasbourg between 2023 and 2024.
+In 2024, he became manager of Italian club Genoa but was sacked in October 2025 with the club bottom of the table.